UKHomeOffice/cop-secrets-mgmt/README.md

 8. If you would like to synch AWS with Drone immediately, run the following with the applicable values.
 Remove the dry run `-d Y` to update Drone.

 ```
-export DRONE_DEPLOY_TO=       - This should be dev, staging or production
+export DEPLOY_ENV=            - This should be dev, staging or production
 export DRONE_REPO=            - This should be in the format UKHomeOffice/repo_name or cop/repo_name
 export DRONE_SERVER=          - Copy from drone server token page
 export DRONE_TOKEN=           - Copy from drone server token page